abelperezok/kubernetes-raspberry-pi-cluster-hat/02-Build-Binaries.md

 > **Note** - kubectl can be reused for worker nodes as well, it worked for me.

-## Build Kubernetes Binaries For Worker Nodes
+## Build Kubernetes Binaries for Worker Nodes

 Before building kubelet, I found numerous issues with a missing cgroup (cpuset) in the raspberry pi zero.
 I’m not entirely sure why this is a requirement and I removed it from the code.
 I published my findings in the [raspberry pi forum](https://www.raspberrypi.org/forums/viewtopic.php?f=66&t=219644#p1348691).